amroc pro

 How to use amroc pro

-The Modelling Phase
+The Modeling Phase

-1. Shape the floor
+1. Shape the floor plan

-2. Set a room height
+2. Set the room height

-3. Click the 3D Button
+3. Click the 3D button

 amroc pro screenshot - select a box to drag it around